Make the Twisted Crochet Ear Warmer easily and quickly with this beginner-friendly pattern, available in five different sizes!

 - Back Loop Only = When looking at the top of a St, the loop that is farthest away from you.

-- Ear Warmer worked in rows, then first and last rows are sewn together to join and form a tube (see tutorial for joining instructions).
+- The Twisted Ear Warmer is worked in rows, then the first and last rows are sewn together to join and form a tube (see tutorial for joining instructions).